 [czanik@centos7sudo ~]$ sudo ls /root/ [sudo] password for czanik: sudo: connect: Connection refused sudo: unable to connect to log server sudo: error initializing I/O plugin sudoers_io

 By default, sudo refuses to run a command if the central session recording service is unavailable.
 You will need to start sudo_logsrvd on the central server.
-There are currently no init scripts or systemd services available for it yet, so you must start it from the command line:
+The sudo-logsrvd package includes an init.d script and a systemd service file, but for debugging purposes you can also start it from the command line:

 By using the